DIGITAL COLLECTIONS | MUSEUM PASSES | LIBRARY OF THINGS | TALKING BOOKS & BRAILLE LIBRARY | SPECIAL COLLECTIONS

 Homework Help for Students of All Ages, Online Classes & Language Tutorials

-Access passes for Albany Institute of History & Art, Bennington Museum, Berkshire Botanical Garden, Boscobel, Chesterwood, Clark Art Institute, Eric Carle Museum of Picture Book Art, Hancock Shaker Village, Herman Melville’s Arrowhead, Hudson River Maritime Museum, Iroquois Museum, Mass MOCA, Olana State Historic Site, Old Rhinebeck Aerodrome, Opus 40, Thomas Cole National Historic Site, Trevor Zoo at Millbrook School, Underground Railroad Education Center, and USS Slater.
+Access passes for Albany Institute of History & Art, Bennington Museum, Berkshire Botanical Garden, Boscobel, Chesterwood, Clark Art Institute, Eric Carle Museum of Picture Book Art, Franklin D. Roosevelt Presidential Library and Museum, Hancock Shaker Village, Hudson Highlands Nature Museum, Hudson River Maritime Museum, Iroquois Museum, Mass MOCA, Olana State Historic Site, Old Rhinebeck Aerodrome, Opus 40, Thomas Cole National Historic Site, Trevor Zoo at Millbrook School, Underground Railroad Education Center, and USS Slater.

 You can also reserve our Empire Pass for NYS Parks, sponsored by the Friends of the Chatham Public Library and available for pick up from the downstairs circulation desk.